Once a rock star’s luxury, now an essential instrument in every professional and home studio. We explore and explain the core features of the sampler…

 Most of the other formats were developed for specific samplers and you might want to consider how important it is for your sampler to be able to read them.
 In the heyday of the hardware sampler, the Akai sample format was de rigour to read.
 The Sound Designer II (SDII) format used by Digidesign software is still popular on the Mac, and many collections were created for the SampleCell sampler, originally designed for the Mac but later ported to the PC.
 Creative Lab’s SoundFont (.sf2) format is popular with hundreds of thousands of SoundBlaster sound card users and is also commonly supported by samplers.

 Early samplers stored their samples in RAM as, indeed, do many software samplers.
 This obviously limits the number and size of the samples you can store and play at any one time.
-However, increases in computer power have lead enterprising companies to develop software samplers such as Nemesys’ GigaSampler and Steinberg’s HALion that can read samples directly from hard disk.
-At last, size is not obstacle.
+However, increases in computer power have led enterprising companies to develop software samplers such as Nemesys’ GigaSampler and Steinberg’s HALion that can read samples directly from hard disk.
+At last, size is not an obstacle.

 The memory limitations of early samplers meant you could not store samples of any great length and, therefore, you could not hold a note for very long.
 The solution was the loop.
 You’d find a central portion of the sample and simply repeat it for as long as the key was held down and then jump to the end of the sample when the key was released.